Have you ever picked up a very cheap PC and brought it home – only to find that it was far more than you had imagined?

 There is an ongoing project, Pipelight, that lets you run Silverlight (required by Netflix), Flash, and other Windows plugins with your Linux browser, but it’s only compiled for the most popular distros – and LXLE isn’t on the list.
 (I am a geek, but I will not compile my own software.)

 While on the Netflix website, I discovered a nice new feature.
 We usually connect to Netflix with our Roku or Wii, but logging in via a browser let me set up additional viewers within our family account.
-Now I can have mine, our 4-year-old grandson (who loves Pingu!) can have his, and we can remove some of those from Waverly’s account.
+Now I can have mine, our 4-year-old grandson (who loves Pingu!) can have his, and we can remove some of those from my wife’s account.

 That’s nicely reflected when accessing Netflix with our Wii, but to date the Roku version of Netflix doesn’t support multiple users.
 I hope they add it.
 Until then, everything for all three users is comingled when using Netflix on our Roku.